File last modified:

 Perhaps because of his grief, or of his shame, or of his fear of the situation, he became fearful.
 He prostrated himself before her, greeted her, and said:

-“My little Maiden, youngest Daughter [of God], my Virgin!
+“My little Lady, youngest Daughter [of God], my Virgin!
 I hope you are happy; how are you this morning?
-Does your beloved body feel well, my Lady, my Maiden?
+Does your beloved body feel well, my Lady, my Gracious Lady?

-Although it grieves me to cause your heart anguish: I must tell you, my Beloved Maiden, that one of your servants, my uncle, is very ill.
+Although I will cause your face and your heart anguish, I must tell you, my Beloved Lady, that one of your servants, my uncle, is very ill.
 A terrible sickness has taken hold of him; he will surely die from it soon.
 And now I shall go quickly to your shrine in [the city of] Mexico-Tlatelolco, to call one of our priests, the beloved ones of Our Lord, so that he will go to hear his confession and prepare him, for we really were born for that, we who come [into the world] only to wait for the painful effort of our death.

-But, when I have carried it out [this errand], I will return here to go carry your word, my Lady, my Maiden.
-I beg you to forgive me, to be patient with me a little longer, because I am not deceiving you in this, my youngest Daughter, my Beloved Maiden.
+But, when I have carried it out [this errand], I will return here to go carry your word, my Lady, my Lady.
+I beg you to forgive me, to be patient with me a little longer, because I am not deceiving you in this, my youngest Daughter, my Beloved Lady.
 Tomorrow without fail I will come here as soon as possible.

 As soon as she heard Juan Diego’s explanation, the Merciful Perfect Virgin answered him: